An atom chip interferometer: Experimental protocol

 We use the apparatus described in \cite{Huet2012,Huet2013,DupontNivet2016,Wirtschafter2022}.
 About $10^8$ $^{87}$Rb atoms are cooled with a three dimensional magneto-optical trap (3DMOT) using the configuration described in \cite{Farkas2010,Squires2008}, to accomodate the presence of the atom chip.
 This 3DMOT is loaded in approximately 1~s using a cold atom beam created with a two dimensional MOT \cite{Dieckmann1998,Schoser2002}.
-Once the 3DMOT loaded, we turn off the two dimensional MOT lasers.
+Once the 3DMOT loaded, we turn off the two-dimensional MOT lasers.
 We then allow the atoms to cool further in an optical molasses and then optically pump them into the state $\left|F=2,m_F=2\right>$.
-Next, the atoms are captured in a magnetic trap created by a z-shaped wire and then transfered into a dimple shaped magnetic trap created by wires of the atom chip and external biais coils (see figure \ref{fig_AtomChip}).
+Next, the atoms are captured in a magnetic trap created by a z-shaped wire and then transferred into a dimple-shaped magnetic trap created by wires of the atom chip and external bias coils (see figure \ref{fig_AtomChip}).
 This transfer protocol is described in \cite{DupontNivet2016,Squires2008,Wirtschafter2022}.
 In the dimple-shaped magnetic trap, the last cooling stage takes place with radio-frequency evaporation.
-After the final cooling, the atomic cloud is transfered to internal state $\left|2,1\right>$ using a microwave STIRAP process \cite{DupontNivet2015,Vitanov2017}.
+After the final cooling, the atomic cloud is transferred to internal state $\left|2,1\right>$ using a microwave stimulated Raman adiabatic passage (STIRAP) process \cite{DupontNivet2015,Vitanov2017}.
 We end up with approximately $10^4$ atoms at a temperature around 800 nK (given for state $\left|2,1\right>$), above the Bose-Einstein condensation threshold which is around 230~nK.
 At this point, atoms are ready for interferometry.

-The $\pi/2$ pulses for the interferometer are generated using dedicated microwave and radio-frequency generators to drive the two photons transition between $\left|1,-1\right>$ and $\left|2,1\right>$.
+The $\pi/2$ pulses for the interferometer are generated using dedicated microwave and radio-frequency generators to drive the two photons transition between $\left|1,-1\right>$ and $\left|2,1\right>$ \cite{DupontNivet2025}.
+The $\pi/2$ pulse duration is 100~$\mu$s, the radio-frequency is detuned of $-1$~MHz from the transition between $\left|2,1\right>$ and $\left|2,0\right>$ and the frequency of the microwave is tuned to be at resonance or to scan Ramsey fringes.
 The microwave is fed into an external horn antenna (which is also used in the STIRAP protocol) directed toward the atoms.
 The radio-frequency is fed into the antenna used for the evaporative cooling.